6 Weeks pregnant: Pregnancy Symptoms & Baby Development

 How big is my baby?
 And, what does my baby look like?

-Although only measuring around 2–4mm from the crown of their head to their bottom, your baby has grown significantly in size since last week.
-In this 6th week of pregnancy they have a tadpole-like appearance, but with the tiny buds of their arms and legs developing, this won’t last long.
+Although only measuring around 2–4mm from the crown of their head to their bottom2, your baby has grown significantly in size since last week.
+In this 6th week of pregnancy they have a tadpole-like appearance, but with the tiny buds of their arms and legs developing, this won’t last long3.
 Once the limbs grow longer, your baby is still measured from head to bottom because the legs are often bent and difficult to gauge.

 With the neural tube continuing to develop, week 6 is a good time to check that you’re getting the nutritional essentials, such as folic acid.

-Pregnancy at 6 weeks (first trimester)
+Pregnancy at 6 weeks (first trimester) Body changes

 While it’s common to be bloated at 6 weeks pregnant, it’s unlikely that you’ll look pregnant yet or see any signs of a pregnancy belly.